Launch Your Startup Company

 A revenue-focused marketing leader controls the growth engine behind the CEO’s business plan.
 Today, marketing requires high levels of technical capability as a result of the explosion of digital media and the marketing technologies that are associated with digital market engagement and advertising.

-This transformation has been highlighted by Forrester, citing a 20-year-old transition to digital as the driving force behind CMOs moving from being solely brand-builders, to revenue drivers.
+This transformation has been highlighted by Forrester, citing a 20-year-old transition to digital as the driving force behind CMOs moving from being solely brand-builders to demand generators – revenue drivers.
 Forrester goes on to report that a value creator, revenue-driven Marketer, must be a story maker and not just a storyteller.

 The CMO’s role now is to be an expert at designing and leading business strategy and creative engagement to build a category so that the company can dominate as the de facto king.